Neuromodulation Influences Synchronization and Intrinsic Read-out: Methods

-We also define synchronization $S$ in a graph by the total of pairwise correlations: for each pair of neurons $n_1$, $n_2$, we count the number of spikes which occur within a window $W$ from each other (here $W=10 ms$) and divide by the total number of spikes for $n_1$ or $n_2$ respectively.
-We then add up all non-diagonal values in the matrix, and divide by the number of non-diagonal matrix elements to arrive at an average pairwise correlation value $S$.
-This correlation measure does not take higher-order correlations into account - which does not seem significant for the comparison of the results in this case.
+We define synchronization $s$ in a network by pairwise correlations: for each neuron $n_i$, we count, for each other neuron $n_j$, the number of spikes which occur within a window $W$ ($W = 10ms$) of $n_i$'s spike events, divided by the total number of spikes for $n_i$.
+More precisely, for each neuron, we bin all firing events into 5ms bins.
+We then count the number of spikes emitted by other neurons, which fire in a 10ms window around the (start) of the bin.
+The synchronization $s$ is then the average over all neuron pairs in the network:

+where $B_{\mathit{ij}}$ is the number of spikes that neurons \textit{i} and \textit{j} have in common within a moving window of $W=10ms$ during the entire measuring time. $S_{j}$ is the number of spikes of neuron \textit{j} during the entire measuring time.